exercism/javascript/concepts/closures/about.md

 # About

-_Closures_ are a programming pattern in JavaScript which allows variables from an outer [lexical scope][wiki-lexical-scope] to be used inside of a nested block of code.
+_Closures_ are a programming pattern in JavaScript that allows variables from an outer [lexical scope][wiki-lexical-scope] to be used inside of a nested block of code.
 JavaScript supports closures transparently, and they are often used without knowing what they are.

 ```javascript
 // Top-level declarations are global-scope